Graph Defense Diffusion Model: Experiment

-Table~\ref{tab:performance_com_under_tar_att} presents the performance on three datasets against targeted attack (Nettack~\cite{zugner2018adversarial}).
-We set the perturbation number for targeted node between 1 and 5 with the step of 1.
-Following prior work~\cite{jin2020graph}, we selected nodes with degrees larger than 10 in the test set as target nodes for the targeted attacks.
-The top two results are highlighted in bold and underline.
-From this main experiment, we make the following observations: \begin{itemize} \item The performance of all the methods declines as the perturbation number increases, demonstrating the effectiveness of the attack method.
-In most cases, GCN shows the largest performance drop, proving that its ability to defend against adversarial attacks is particularly weak. \item Jaccard and SVD are feature-based edge pruning methods.
-Compared to other baseline methods, Jaccard and SVD exhibit relatively lower sensitivity to perturbations.
-However, they are insufficient to completely remove adversarial edges and may even mistakenly delete clean edges, leading to performance degradation on clean graphs. \item The improved GCNs methods ProGNN and STABLE achieve outstanding performance at low perturbation numbers, but their performance drops sharply as the perturbation number increases.
-This may be due to the fact that structure learning becomes unreliable in heavily contaminated graphs.
-STABLE outperforms ProGNN due to the addition of a large number of reliable edges to the graph. \item Rand, Deg, and Guard apply different strategies for edge pruning based on various node information.
-Guard builds upon the former two methods by introducing a scoring function based on gradients and node degrees to filter out noisy edges in the graph, which achieves the second-best performance in targeted attack scenarios.
-GDDM achieves the best performance due to the powerful denoising capabilities of graph diffusion models and specifical designed denoising strategy for targeted attack scenarios. \item GDDM outperforms other baseline methods across most perturbation numbers, in both targeted and non-targeted attacks.
-Moreover, as the perturbation number increases, GDDM experiences a significantly smaller performance decline.
-This advantage is attributed to the strong recovery capability of the diffusion model in highly disruptive scenarios, along with our tailored denoising strategies and components that leverage structural and feature information for guidance. \end{itemize}
+\begin{itemize} \item The performance of all the methods declines as the perturbation number increases, demonstrating the effectiveness of the attack method.
+In most cases, GCN shows the largest performance drop, proving that its ability to defend against adversarial attacks is particularly weak. \item Jaccard and SVD are feature-based edge pruning methods that show lower sensitivity to perturbations compared to other baselines.
+However, they often fail to fully remove adversarial edges and may mistakenly delete clean edges, resulting in performance degradation on clean graphs.
+Guard uses a scoring function based on gradients and node degrees, therefore outperforming them in most cases. \item The improved GCN methods ProGNN, STABLE, SG-GRS and WGTL perform well with low perturbations but ProGNN and STABLE suffer a sharp decline as perturbations increase, likely due to unreliable structure learning in heavily contaminated graphs.
+STABLE outperforms ProGNN by adding a greater number of reliable edges.
+SG-GRS and WGTL enhance their robustness under strong adversarial attacks by incorporating additional constraints. \item Graph diffusion-based model DiffSP models both the attack and defense processes using a diffusion-based framework, which contributes to its strong robustness on most datasets.
+However, despite its effectiveness, DiffSP suffers from poor scalability and fails to run on larger datasets like Pubmed due to high training cost. \item Experimental results on the Pubmed dataset show that GDDM effectively defends against adversarial attacks when transferred from a small to a large dataset, highlighting its strong scalability and providing a viable approach for deploying graph diffusion models on large-scale datasets. \item GDDM surpasses baseline methods across most perturbation levels, benefiting from the diffusion model's strong recovery capability in highly disruptive scenarios, along with our tailored denoising strategies and components that leverage structural and feature information for guidance. \end{itemize}